 Any student reporting to class less than 15 minutes late at the start of the school day will be considered tardy.
 Those students reporting late to class periods 2-8 will be at the discretion of the classroom teacher when considering tardiness.
-For each 3 tardies, per class, per semester, a student accumulates it will then count as an absence for that class period.
-If the absence is excused or unexcused will be at the discretion of the administration.
+For each 3 tardies, per class, per semester, a student accumulates will result in a 30 minute detention.
 In the event a situation arises which is unusual or extenuating, administrative discretion will apply.